Life as a volunteer

 As a co-worker you will also take part in the weekly meetings held in each community to discuss aspects of community life.
 Your sharing in these meetings is considered an important part of your life in Camphill.

-You are likewise encouraged to attend our Saturday Bible evenings or Sunday services together with our residents to cap the work week, and to nurture the spiritual endeavour that we strive for in all aspects of our work.
+You are likewise encouraged to nurture the spiritual endeavour that we strive for in all aspects of our work.

 There are also fun things to do together like singing, dancing, playing music and of course going out for entertainment too!
 Artistic activities are considered as an essential balance to the more physical rigours of everyday life.
 Music has a well-established place in Camphill communities and if you play an instrument you must certainly bring it along.
 Individual creativity and initiative is particularly welcome.